A short exploratory stay to engage with CERN's research and community

 Mika Rottenberg (born 1976) is a contemporary Argentine-Israeli video artist who lives and works in New York City.

-Born in 1965 in Düsseldorf, Germany, Mariele Neudecker lives and works in Bristol, UK.
-She uses a broad range of media including sculpture, installation, film and photography, and her practice investigates the formation and historical dissemination of cultural constructs around the natural world, focusing particularly on landscape representations within the Northern European Romantic tradition and today’s notions of the Sublime.
+Mariele Neudecker investigates the formation and historical dissemination of cultural constructs around the natural world, focusing particularly on landscape representations within the Northern European Romantic tradition and today’s notions of the Sublime.

-Lochan Rijal, PhD, Head of Kathmandu University’s Department of Music, is an award-winning multi-instrumentalist and ethnomusicologist from Nepal.
+Lochan Rijal is an award-winning multi-instrumentalist and ethnomusicologist from Nepal.

 Samoa Rémy is a visual artist originally from Switzerland, living in Oslo for the last 20 years.

 Mexican-born Julieta Aranda is a conceptual artist that lives and works in Berlin and New York City.
-Aranda received a BFA in filmmaking from the School of Visual Arts (2001) and an MFA from Columbia University (2006), both in New York.
+Her work spans installation, video, and print media, with a special interest in the creation and manipulation of artistic exchange and the subversion of traditional notions of commerce through art-making.

 Kerstin Ergenzinger is a German artist who works in the fields of installation, electronic arts/new media and drawing.
 Her works explore the sensory and conceptual relationships between the individual and its physical surroundings.